mezzolite/react-crud-frontend/README.md

 </p>
 </details>

+**PART VII**

-Create a delete button in each DogCard component that calls a delete function in App.js.
+1. Create a delete button in each DogCard component that calls a delete function in App.js.

-The delete function should delete the selected dog from the backend.
+2. The delete function should delete the selected dog from the backend.

-Optimistically render the new array of adoptable dogs without the deleted dog.
+3. Optimistically render the new array of adoptable dogs without the deleted dog.

 <details>
 <summary>SEE CODE</summary>